The magic of Nativity scenes in Bologna

 Let's discover them all!

-The Basilica of San Petronio displays a large monumental nativity scene with life-size figures by Luigi E. Mattei, while the Basilica of San Domenico houses the nativity scenes by Bartolomeo Cesi and Alfonso Lombardi.
-The monochrome terracotta of the Presepio della Mistica Maternità by Thea Farinelli ( open all year round, 8.30 am - 12 noon and 3 pm - 7 pm), is on display in the Corpus Domini Church, whereas the Churches of San Giacomo Maggiore, in Via Zamboni, and Santa Maria della Pioggia feature splendid wooden works in turn, to be admired together with several other masterpieces by Ludovico Carracci adorning the latter.
+The Basilica of San Petronio displays monumental nativity scene by Donato Mazzotta from 24 December 2022 to22 January 2023, while the Basilica of San Domenico houses the nativity scenes by Bartolomeo Cesi and Alfonso Lombardi.
+The monochrome terracotta of the Presepio della Mistica Maternità by Thea Farinelli (open all year round, 8.30 am - 12 noon and 3 pm - 7 pm), is on display in the Corpus Domini Church, whereas the churches of San Giacomo Maggiore, in Via Zamboni, and Santa Maria della Pioggia feature splendid wooden works in turn, to be admired together with several other masterpieces by Ludovico Carracci adorning the latter.

-A special event takes place every year near Via Massarenti, in Via Azzurra 10 to be precise: the Gran Presepe di Via Azzurra.
+A special event takes place every year, in Via Azzurra 10, the Gran Presepe di Via Azzurra.
 Set up in the courtyard of a private home and visible only from the outside, with lights, music and animation, the crib is a source of inimitable joy for young and old alike.
-The nativity scene is on display from 1 December 2021 to 6 January 2022 after sunset, when the comet lights up.
-A new feature this year in the Murri district is the opening of the Crib in Via Parisio 50.
-The work of a passionate lady, who opens the doors of her private courtyard to welcome the curious and visitors, the scene is entirely handmade and available for viewing every day from 11am to 1pm and from 3pm to 6pm.
+The nativity scene is on display from 1 December 2022 to 6 January 2023 after sunset, when the comet lights up.
+In the Murri district don't miss the Crib in Via Parisio 50.
+The work of a passionate lady, who opens the doors of her private courtyard to welcome the curious and visitors, the scene is entirely handmade and available for viewing every day from 11am to 1pm and from 3pm to 7pm.

-In the Imola area, from December 4, 2021, the towns are in celebration and the nativity scenes are lit up.
-Certainly worth a visit is the Crib in the Cathedral of Imola, curated entirely by volunteers, in Piazza Caduti per la Libertà.
-Not to be outdone Castel San Pietro Terme that between lights, sounds and precious workmanship offers more than ten cribs scattered around the city and surroundings!
+In the Imola area, from 8 December 2022 until the Epiphany Dozza is in festivity: on the windowsills and thresholds of painted houses, nativity scenes are lit up.
+Certainly worth a visit is the Crib of Imola Cathedral, entirely run by volunteers, in Piazza Caduti per la Libertà.